kid1412621/kid1412621.github.io/posts/vitepress-migration.md

 ## Permalink

 So far, VitePress is not support permalink which's quite important for sharing URL.
-My solution is to hardcode the certain permalinlks in the 404 page to redirect.
+My workaround is to hardcode the certain permalinlks in the 404 page to redirect.

 `.vitepress/theme/NotFound.vue`